-These display ads primarily are used as remarketing ads.
+These Display ads are often used as remarketing ads.
 The total data reported on a ‘Smart Shopping’ campaign encompasses the performance across all of these placements and ad types.

 Across all ‘Smart Shopping’ campaigns that we manage, Display placements accounted for:

-Results varied strongly by client, and in one case we found clicks to account for more than 97% from display ads.
+Results varied strongly by client, and in one case we found Display placement clicks to account for more than 78% of total Smart Shopping ad clicks.

-For context, this data was pulled from a 30-day window, and from a total of 24 accounts with varying amounts of traffic were included.
+For context, this data was pulled from a 30-day window, and a total of 24 accounts with varying levels of traffic were included.

 How Does Smart Shopping Work?